polarvector/ATB/Notes.md

 ### Global and Local scopes (Containers)

+The reason Python has different scopes instead of just making everything a global variable is so that when variables are modified by the code in a particular call to a function, the function interacts with the rest of the program only through its parameters and the return value.

 Containers are useful because by using function parameters and return values, Python ensures that the only way a function can interact with the rest of the program is by:

     Receiving input through its parameters.
     Sending output through its return value.

+#### Remember these above two points